CTE Professional Development

 TEALearn Logo

-CTE Teacher Professional Development Requirements
+CTE Teacher Required Professional Development

 All teachers assigned to a CTE course that qualifies for math or science credit are required to participate in the following Texas Education Agency-approved training prior to teaching the course: